janaiscoding/photo-tagging-app/README.md

 ## Copyright

 - This project is part of The Odin Project's [curriculum](https://www.theodinproject.com/lessons/node-path-javascript-where-s-waldo-a-photo-tagging-app).
-- The images for this app: [Discussing the Divine Comedy with Dante and Lewis Carroll](https://www.lewiscarroll.org/2012/07/06/discussing-the-divine-comedy-with-dante-and-lewis-carroll/), [Anime Collage Wallpaper](https://www.pinterest.com/pin/840484349187433460/), [Wally Image at the Beach](https://www.independent.co.uk/arts-entertainment/books/news/where-s-the-brains-behind-wally-6261459.html)
+- The images for this app: [Discussing the Divine Comedy with Dante and Lewis Carroll](https://www.lewiscarroll.org/2012/07/06/discussing-the-divine-comedy-with-dante-and-lewis-carroll/)